BrandonMarks6/MinesweeperBot/README.md

 ## Important Notes:

 * Written and tested only on M1 Macbook Air
-* Currently only works on easy mode on Google Minesweeper
+* Currently only works on easy and medium mode on Google Minesweeper

 ## Possible Future Additions